Covariant phase space analysis of Lanczos-Lovelock gravity with boundaries: Canonical ensemble derivation

 to get $f_R(r_H,R)$.
 Taking a derivative with respect to $r_H$, we get

 \item Remove the total dependence of the action on $r_H$ using the last formula to compute the dependence implicit in $f_R$.
 Setting $\dd I/\dd r_H=0$ gives

 which can be solved to express $r_H$ in terms of $\beta$ and $R$ once we plug the solution of \eqref{eq.fieldequation} in $f_R$.
 Notice that this equation is compatible with the value of $\beta$ that removes the conical singularity. \item Insert the function $r_H(\beta,R)$ in $f_R(r_H,R)$ to get the function $f_R(\beta,R)$.
-This procedure does not lead to a unique solution, as expected from the existence of multiple vacua in a generic LL theory.
-It is interesting to notice that, combining the solutions of \eqref{eq.fieldequation} and \eqref{eq.extremizinghorizon}, one gets the suggestive relation
+This procedure does not lead to a unique solution, as expected from the existence of multiple vacua in a generic LL theory. \end{enumerate}